 Water Clarity is the measurement of how far sunlight can pass through the water column.
-Sunlight is one of the key elements needed for underwater grasses to grow.
+Sunlight is one of the key elements needed for underwater grass to grow.
 When the water column’s clarity is reduced, the underwater grasses do not receive the sunlight necessary for growth.
 Excess sediment is the leading factor for the South River’s poor health.
 For more information, click here.

 Why are nutrients (nitrogen and phosphorus) important?

 Just as nutrients are important for land based plants and animals, phytoplankton and algae need nitrogen and phosphorus to grow.
 Aquatic organisms, such as menhaden eat only phytoplankton/algae for food.
 However, too much of a good thing is bad.
 If you overfertilize your garden, it dies.
-The same is true for the South River; too many nutrients cause an over production of phytoplankton and algae.
+The same is true for the Rivers; too many nutrients cause an over production of phytoplankton and algae.
 The phytoplankton and algae uptake the nutrients, causing them to grow, and as they grow, they expand into a giant bloom, and the plants consume oxygen.
 Then when the phytoplankton and algae die, the biological decay consumes oxygen.

 What causes high levels of nutrients?